Understanding MCA & DOLS in Mental Health Care

 – Physical restraint to prevent leaving

-– Constant supervision preventing private life
+– Constant supervision prevents private life

 – Restrictions on contact with family/friends